 - demonstrate a basic knowledge of Excel spreadsheets

-- Demonstrate the ability to manage files appropriatley for tertiary study
+- demonstrate the ability to manage files appropriately for tertiary study

 Text and materials required to be purchased or accessed

 ALL textbooks and materials available to be purchased can be sourced from USQ's Online Bookshop (unless otherwise stated). (https://bookshop.usq.edu.au/bookweb/subject.cgi?year=2012&sem=01&subject1=HUS7001)

 Please contact us for alternative purchase options from USQ Bookshop. (https://bookshop.usq.edu.au/contact/)